Domaine Alain Voge - Saint-Péray Fleur de Crussol 2022

 Wine rated (2023 guide) 90-92/100

-Saint-Péray Fleur de Crussol 2022 is a refined white with a complex aromatic profile.
-Citrus elements mingle with notes of peach and reducing flint.
+Saint-Péray Fleur de Crussol 2022 is a refined white wine with a complex aromatic profile.
+Citrus notes mingle with hints of peach and reductive flint.
 Round and refreshing.

 Jeb Dunnuck